-- (a) Every new parcel other than a parcel of Māori freehold land [refer to rule 5.5.3], a balance parcel, a balance non-primary parcel, or a residue parcel, must be identified in a CSD using the following components in this order: - (i) a parcel type [refer to rule 5.5.2], - (ii) a unique parcel identifier [refer to rule 5.5.4], and - (iii) the CSD type and number. - (b) Appellations for the following parcels must have the prefix 'Part': - (i) balance parcels that have existing unique parcel identifiers, - (ii) balance non-primary parcels, and - (iii) residue parcels, except those specified in (c). - (c) A residue parcel which is being defined as the bed of a lake, river, or foreshore and seabed must not be given an appellation.
+- (a) Every new parcel other than a parcel of Māori freehold land [refer to rule 5.5.3], a balance parcel, a balance non-primary parcel, or a residue parcel, must be identified in a CSD using the following components in this order: - (i) a parcel type [refer to rule 5.5.2], - (ii) a unique parcel identifier [refer to rule 5.5.4], and - (iii) the CSD type and number. - (b) Appellations for the following parcels must have the prefix 'Part': - (i) balance parcels that have existing unique parcel identifiers, - (ii) balance non-primary parcels, and - (iii) residue parcels, except those specified in (c). - (c) A residue parcel which is being defined as the bed of a lake, river, or part of the common marine and coastal area must not be given an appellation.